A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Introduction

-This work is outlined as follows: Section \ref{Sec:ProblemStatement} presents the governing equations of the considered FSI problems, before Section \ref{Sec:PartitionedFSI} focuses on partitioned algorithms for fluid-structure interaction, including interface quasi-Newton methods and the Robin-Neumann coupling.
+This work is outlined as follows: Section \ref{Sec:ProblemStatement} presents the governing equations, before Section \ref{Sec:PartitionedFSI} focuses on partitioned algorithms for fluid-structure interaction, including interface quasi-Newton methods and the Robin-Neumann coupling.
 Based on that, the new \textit{Robin-Neumann quasi-Newton (RN-QN)} scheme is proposed in Section \ref{Sec:RN-IQN}.
 Its performance is demonstrated in Section \ref{Sec:Results} via numerical test cases, covering both fully-enclosed and open fluid-structure interaction problems.